simonkeng/bloatware/README.md

 python infect.py --parasite 70 --spore 150 --xfactor 400
 ```

 In only 98.2 seconds the parasite infested and grew 1.1 GB.
-Thats a rate of 11.2 MB/s, so in 1 hour and it would bloat to nearly 40 GB.
+Thats a rate of 11.2 MB/s, so in 1 hour it would bloat to nearly 40 GB.
 Again, please use responsibly.
-Developing and testing this definitely didn't make my SSD happy, nor my CPU or RAM.